rbtcollins/bitnami-docker/gke/wordpress/README.md

 Then, visit `http://x.x.x.x` in your favourite web browser, where `x.x.x.x` is the IP address listed next to `LoadBalancer Ingress` in the response.
 You will be greeted with the Wordpress setup page.

+After completing the setup login to the admin panel and  under the plugins menu activate the **Amazon Web Services** and **WP Offload S3** plugins.
+Next, configure the **WP Offload S3** plugin with the bucket name.

 ## Scaling the Redmine application

 Since the Wordpress and Apache pods are defined as a service that uses a replication controller, you can easily resize the number of pods in the replication controller as follows: